slash-hq/slash/README.md

 ## Getting started

-To use `slash` install it via `brew install slash` and run by entering
+To use `slash` install it via `brew install slash` and start it by running:

 ```
 slash